ViveSoftware/ViveTrackerExperiencePrototype/readme.md

 3. Run the executable on PC, and enjoy the experience!

-Optionally, you can bind the trackers to certain TrackerRole, so the the tracker assigned as 1st will always be marked as tracker1 (see the tutorail in the pre-build example folder).
+Optionally, you can bind the trackers to certain TrackerRole, so the the tracker assigned as 1st will always be marked as tracker1 (see the tutorial in the pre-build example folder).

 ## Software Requirements: